ibexa/documentation-developer/docs/community_resources/faq.md

 #### What are the recommended ways to increase my project's performance?

-The most important clues around increasing overall performance of your eZ Platform based project can be found in dedicated [documentation page](../guide/performance.md).
+The most important clues around increasing overall performance of your eZ Platform based project can be found in the dedicated [documentation page](../guide/performance.md).

 #### How can I translate my admin panel?